Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Abstract

 \section{Abstract}

-The magnetic subsystem of nabokoite, \nabok{}, is constituted by buckled square \kagome{} lattice of copper decorated by quasi-isolated Cu$^{2+}$ ions.
+The magnetic subsystem of nabokoite, \nabok{}, is constituted by copper ions forming a buckled square \kagome{} lattice decorated by quasi-isolated ions.
 This combination determines peculiar physical properties of this compound evidenced in electron spin resonance (ESR) spectroscopy, dielectric permittivity $\varepsilon$, magnetization $M$ and specific heat $\Cp$ measurements.
-At lowering temperature, the magnetic susceptibility $\chi = M/H$ passes through broad hump at about 150 K inherent for low-dimensional magnetic systems and evidences sharp peak at antiferromagnetic phase transition at $\TN = 3.2 $~K. The $\Cp(T)$ curve also exhibits sharp peak at $\TN$ readily suppressed by magnetic field and additional peak-like anomaly at $\Tpeak= 5.7$~K robust to magnetic field.
+At lowering temperature, the magnetic susceptibility $\chi = M/H$ passes through a broad hump inherent for low-dimensional magnetic systems at about 150 K and a sharp peak at antiferromagnetic phase transition at $\TN = 3.2 $~K. The $\Cp(T,H)$ curves demonstrate additional peak-like anomaly at $\Tpeak= 5.7$~K robust to magnetic field.
 The latter can be ascribed to low-lying singlet excitations filling the singlet-triplet gap in magnetic excitation spectrum of the square \kagome{} lattice [J.~Richter, O.~Derzhko and J.~Schnack, Phys.
-Rev. B \textbf{105}, 144427 (2022)].
-According to position of $\Tpeak$, the leading exchange interaction parameter $J$ in nabokoite is estimated to be about 60~K. ESR spectroscopy provides indications that antiferromagnetic structure below $\TN$ is non-collinear.
-These complex thermodynamic and resonant properties signal the presence of two weakly coupled magnetic subsystems in nabokoite, namely spin-liquid with large singlet-triplet gap and antiferromagnet represented by decorating ions.
+Rev. B \textbf{105} (2022) 144427].
+ESR spectroscopy provides indications that antiferromagnetic structure below $\TN$ is non-collinear.
 Separate issue is the observation of antiferroelectric-type behavior in $\varepsilon$ at low temperatures, which tentatively reduces the symmetry and partially lifts frustration of magnetic interactions of decorating copper ions with buckled square \kagome{} lattice.
+These complex thermodynamic and resonant properties signal the presence of two weakly coupled magnetic subsystems in nabokoite, namely a spin-liquid in square \kagome{} lattice layers and an antiferromagnet represented by decorating ions.